-All funding information is valid for Academic Year 2023 - 2024 at the time of this writing.
-Any changes based on contracts will be updated in the handbook to reflect new amounts.
+All funding information is valid for Academic Year 2024-2025 at the time of this writing.

 The Annenberg School provides funding to all doctoral students for up to five years, contingent on satisfactory academic progress.
 Funding for a sixth year or beyond may be requested but is never guaranteed.
 Students should plan to complete the program in five years.